-The life course of Ibrahim Khidir, born in Sudan in 1992, is quite similar to the case of Saddam.
+The life course of Ibrahim Khidir, born in Sudan in 1992, is guite similar to the case of Saddam.
 Ibrahim's school career was interrupted by war just before his high school graduation.
 He left his village in 2014 and arrived in the camp of Calais in the summer of 2016 via Libya, the Mediterranean Sea and Italy.
 Like Saddam, he accepted an offer of accommodation for asylum seekers in Calais, which led him to Grandville.
 When he tried to apply for asylum at the prefecture, the Eurodac system showed that Ibrahim had reached France by crossing the Franco-Italian border.
 Therefore, he was placed in the Dublin procedure - which was a shock for him.
 He had imagined that arriving in Grandville would mean being able to reconstruct his life after months of flight:

-I arrived to seek asylum and to stay, maybe to live, to get into a normal life, I don't know, with people, to find work, maybe buy a piece of land, something to eat, to live - just a normal life, like everyone else.
+I arrived to seek asylum and to stay, maybe to live, to get into a normal life.
+I don't know, with people, to find work, maybe buy a piece of land, something to eat, to live - just a normal life, like everyone else.
 And when I arrived, I had a Dublin from Italy, and this was really a problem.

 After an entire year of waiting, Ibrahim was allowed to file his asylum application.
-Six months later, in 2018, he was granted refugee protection at first instance.

-The existing scientific literature shows the difficulties that arise from this condemnation to wait during the asylum procedure, especially as the final result after this waiting time is uncertain (Kobelinsky 2010).
-The effect of a prolongation of the overall procedure through Dublin is even more significant in the French system, which is characterized by a quasitotal absence of State integration policy during the asylum procedure.
-During the first six months of their regular asylum procedure, migrants are prohibited from working.
-Afterwards, they can theoretically apply for a provisional work permit, but the social workers we interviewed consider getting this permit as unrealistic.
-Moreover, during the asylum procedure, the French State doesn't provide any public language courses, contrary to countries such as Germany, where some asylum seekers can start public language courses during the procedure.
-Being in a Dublin procedure therefore extends the period in which asylum seekers are excluded from institutional possibilities of participation in French society.
+Six months later, in 2018, he was granted refugee protection at first instance.14 As public language courses set up by the French State are only available once people are granted The existing scientific literature shows the difficulties refugee status, some accommodation centres that arise from this condemnation to wait during organize language courses in cooperation with the asylum procedure, especially as the final result associations or volunteers.
+This was not the case in after this waiting time is uncertain (Kobelinsky 2010). the centre where Ibrahim lived in: The effect of a prolongation of the overall procedure through Dublin is even more significant in the When we asked how it works, what they are French system, which is characterized by a quasidoing, why we have been here already for one total absence of State integration policy during year doing nothing, why we don't learn the the asylum procedure.
+During the first six months language, why there are no French lessons. of their regular asylum procedure, migrants are if someone could not help us to learn the prohibited from working.
+Afterwards, they can theolanguage, they said "we don't know". retically apply for a provisional work permit, but the The fact that Ibrahim couldn't attend a language social workers we interviewed consider getting this permit as unrealistic.
+Moreover, during the asylum course intensified his experience of "losing time", procedure, the French State doesn't provide any which he shares with many of our interviewees public language courses, contrary to countries such who experienced forced migration.
+Often times, as Germany, where some asylum seekers can start their educational or employment biographies were public language courses during the procedure.
+Being abruptly interrupted - Ibrahim for example had in a Dublin procedure therefore extends the period in to quit high school shortly before his graduation which asylum seekers are excluded from institutional because of the war - and he hoped that he would be possibilities of participation in French society. able to catch up this lost time.
+Being "stuck" in the Dublin procedure therefore meant delaying his plans Furthermore, it was very difficult for several of our of learning French and entering professional life.